liugang1234567/Gang-neuron/README.md

 ## Paper 1: Dendrite Net: A White-Box Module for Classification, Regression, and System Identification(IEEE TCYBER, Top Journal,IF=11.448)

 **This paper has been submitted to an authoritative journal (6 reviewers, impact factor(IF) of the journal>10).
-The article has been accepted and the journal is publishing the article.
-Later, I give a link to this article.**
+The paper has been accepted and the journal is publishing the paper.
+Later, I give a link to this paper.**

 **Citation format: Liu, Gang, and Jing Wang.
 "Dendrite Net: A White-Box Module for Classification, Regression, and System Identification." arXiv e-prints (2020): arXiv-2004. https://arxiv.org/abs/2004.03955.**